 Chrysanthemums, gladiolas, and orange jasmine from Mexico, are prohibited through the passenger ports of entry.
 So travelers cannot bring arrangements with those flowers into the country through a passenger port of entry, like the Calexico border crossing.

 Roses, carnations, and most other flowers are allowed into the U.S. after they pass inspection.
 However, plants potted in soil cannot be brought from Mexico.
 Travelers must declare all flowers and plants to CBP officers.

-"We work to protect U.S. agricultural resources from harmful pests, so we thoroughly inspect agricultural products brought across the border," said Leslie Gomez-Montez, CBP San Diego's agriculture program manager.
-"We want travelers to know ahead of time what they can and cannot bring so there are no surprises at the port of entry."
+"We work to protect U.S. agricultural resources from harmful pests, so we thoroughly inspect agricultural products brought across the border," said Pete Flores, CBP San Diego's director of field operations.
+"We want travelers to know ahead of time what they can and cannot bring into the country so there are no surprises at the port of entry."

 With the current restrictions, CBP is trying to prevent funguses called "Chrysanthemum White Rust" and "Gladiolus Rust" from entering the U.S. Additionally, some cut greenery, which are the plants used to fill a bouquet, may have pests or diseases.
 For example, Murraya (common name "orange jasmine") is a host for Asian citrus psyllid, a dangerous pest of citrus.
 If any portion of a bouquet has pests, the entire bouquet will be confiscated.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between the official ports of entry.
 CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.